Current production in ring condensates with a weak link: Exact spectrum of a stirred BEC

 with $\theta\in[0,2\pi)$, $g$ the reduced 1D coupling, and $V(\theta)$ an external potential.
 From here onwards we work in natural units, where the ring's radius $R$, the atomic mass $M$, and $\hbar$ are $R=M=\hbar=1$, and in the frame of reference comoving with the link.
 In this frame of reference, where the link is modeled by a static Dirac delta, the stationary wave function $\phi(\theta)$ and chemical potential $\mu$ are fully determined by

 where $\alpha$ and $\Omega$ are the link's strength and velocity, and where the wave function is normalized to $\int_0^{2\pi}d\theta|\phi(\theta)|^2=1$.
 This framework allows us to use analytical expressions for the wave functions, chemical potentials, and currents.
+It takes advantage of the elliptic functions, which appear as solutions of the nonlinear Schr\"odinger equation.
+These functions are in general useful in 1D GPE models with point interactions, see for example~\cite{seaman05,kunimi19}, or in developing solvable models which either generalize the GPE to a higher order nonlinear Schr\"odinger equation~\cite{takahashi16}, or apply Darboux transformations to find solvable potentials~\cite{feng19}.
+In our case, the solutions are those of the free GPE and the moving potential is relegated to applying in them boundary conditions~(\ref{eq:bc1}) and~(\ref{eq:bc2}).
 In particular, the chemical potential is given by